Skip to main content

 • Database name

-• Database with binlog_format set to row
+• Database with binlog_format set to ROW

 • Database with binlog retention hours set to at least 24 hours